mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 to the data transfer, using a new dedidcated stream type akin to the crypto stream.

-# Trusting QUIC Plugins
+# QUIC Plugins Authenticity

+Several options are possible under different threat models and offering different security properties.
+Two of them are described in the following sections.

+## Central Authorities

 Each QUIC Plugin MUST be associated to some level of trust regarding its origin.
-For instance, a QUIC Plugin MAY be authenticated using a certificate.
-A QUIC implementation accepting plugins MAY restrict the exchange of QUIC Plugins and only accept plugins authenticated using the same certificate used for establishing the QUIC connection.
+A QUIC Plugin MAY be authenticated using the certificate of the peer, itself certified by a central authority.
+Consequently, a QUIC implementation accepting plugins MAY restrict the exchange of QUIC Plugins and only accept plugins authenticated using the same certificate used for establishing the QUIC connection.

-A QUIC endpoint MAY forbid the injection of received QUIC Plugins, while still being able to send QUIC Plugins to its peer.
+## Distributing Trust

+This second approach is presented in the orginal {{PQUIC}} research paper, and suggests to go beyond to the restrictive approach of a centralized trust model that would oblige server to update manually their list of supported plugins, and prevent the client to inject a plugin that the server has not marked to support (either because the server is unaware of its existance, or because the list is not up to date).

+The suggested design, called Plugin Transparency, proposes a methodology to transparently distribute plugins created by independent developers, verified by freely selected plugin validators that endorse veryfying some publicly known safety or security property.
+Peers (client or server) can announce a set of conditions tu support a plugin as a first order logic formulae bound to plugin validators.
+In response, the other peer MUST send a proof that the public fulfill the requirement expressed by the logic formulae.
+If the requirements are met, then the peer MAY safely accept the plugin and MUST update its list of plugin supported.

 # Security Considerations